jessesadler/quarto-blog/content/page/cv.md

 - The Renaissance (Spring 2021)

 ### Teaching: Lecturer, Loyola Marymount University
+- Revolution in Modern Europe (Fall 2021)
+- Modern World History (Spring 2020)
+- European Empires, Exploration, and Exchange since 1500 (Fall 2019)
 - Europe and the World 1200–1648 (Spring 2019)
-- European Empires, Exploration, and Exchange since 1500 (Fall 2019)
-- Modern World History (Spring 2020)

 ### Teaching: Lecturer, UCLA
 - Cultural and Intellectual History of Modern Europe, Eighteenth Century (Fall 2016 and Spring 2015)
 - Introduction to Western Civilization: Circa A.D.
 843 to circa 1715 (Spring 2016)
 - Virtue and Commerce: Republicanism and the Development of the Global Economy (Spring 2016)
 - Freemasonry, Civil Society, and Democracy in 18th-Century Europe and America (Fall 2015)

+### Teaching: Carpentries workshops
+- Carpentries Lesson Maintainer for R for Social Scientists, 2022–Present
+- Plotting and Programming in Python, Virginia Tech, 11–12 August 2022
+- R for Reproducible Research, Virginia Tech, 4–5 August 2022
+- Software Carpentry with R, Virginia Tech, 3–4 August 2021
+- R for Reproducible Scientific Analysis, Virginia Tech, 9–10 August 2021

 ### Digital Humanities Projects
 - [The Correspondence Network of Daniel van der Meulen, 1578–1591](https://jessesadler.com/project/dvdm-correspondence)